Queries

 Example:

-This function over numbers computes the divisors of any integer n
+This derived function computes the divisors of integer n

 :